How you ever pet a bat before? I recently had the opportunity to pet an African Fruit Bat and it was an incredible experience.

 The bat was happy to be upside down, and you could see it’s little ears sweeping back and forth to hear everything.
 I’m sure it didn’t like the fluorescent lighting and the crowd, so it would keep trying to crawl away.
 It is a myth that bats will attack you and get tangled in your hair – bats fly by echolocation and definitely avoid people – they are looking for bugs, not humans.

-Petting a bat made me appreciate just how cool nature is.
+Petting an African Fruit Bat made me appreciate just how cool nature is.